debraysimon/thingpark-global-sim/docs/device-manager-user-guide/create-devices/create-cellular-device.md

     - In the **IMSI** box: Enter the IMSI identifying the SIM card of the device (10 to 15 digits with or without separating dashes).

-      -\> If your operator or its connectivity supplier pre-provisions and manages SIM cards, the Ki associated with the IMSI you have entered will be recognized to identify an unallocated SIM card (**Automatic** must be selected in the **Key configuration**
+      -\&gt; If your operator or its connectivity supplier pre-provisions and manages SIM cards, the Ki associated with the IMSI you have entered will be recognized to identify an unallocated SIM card (**Automatic** must be selected in the **Key configuration**